microsoft/fabric-samples/SUPPORT.md

-# TODO: The maintainer of this repo has not yet edited this file

-**REPO OWNER**: Do you want Customer Service & Support (CSS) support for this product/project?

-- **No CSS support:** Fill out this template with information about how to file issues and get help.
-- **Yes CSS support:** Fill out an intake form at [aka.ms/onboardsupport](https://aka.ms/onboardsupport).
-CSS will work with/help you to determine next steps.
-- **Not sure?** Fill out an intake as though the answer were "Yes".
-CSS will help you decide.

-*Then remove this first heading from this SUPPORT.MD file before publishing your repo.*

 # Support

+This repository contains sample code for [Microsoft Fabric](https://www.microsoft.com/microsoft-fabric).
+Depending on the type of sample, the way to get support differ.

+For help and general questions about Microsoft Fabric, explore the forums on the [Microsoft Fabric Community website](https://community.fabric.microsoft.com/).

+## Support for Documentation Samples

+The `docs-samples` directory contains samples that are integrated with our official documentation.
+If you encounter any issues with these samples, please report them directly on the corresponding documentation pages.

+## Support for Feature and End-to-End Samples

+For samples located in the `features-samples` and `e2e-samples` directories, support is provided through GitHub issues in this repository.
+We offer assistance specifically for bugs found within these samples, as a best effort.
+For conceptual questions related to Microsoft Fabric, we encourage you to participate in discussions on the [Fabric Community Forums](https://community.fabric.microsoft.com/).

+## Community Sample Support

+Samples contributed by the community may be maintained by their original authors.
+Should you have any issues with these samples, please refer to the support guidelines provided in the sample's original repository.
+We kindly ask that you adhere to the code of conduct of both this repository and the original repository when seeking support.

+If an issue persists, feel free to raise your questions in the [Fabric Community Forums](https://community.fabric.microsoft.com/).

+For outdated samples that no longer function, please file an issue in this GitHub repository to suggest the removal of the sample.

 ## How to file issues and get help

-This project uses GitHub Issues to track bugs and feature requests.
+This project uses GitHub Issues to track bugs and samples requests.
 Please search the existing issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
-COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.

 ## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for Fabric Samples is limited to the resources listed above.